shondalai/docs/README.md

-# EasyForms Documentation Portal
+# Shondalai Extensions Documentation Portal

-This is the user documentation portal for EasyForms, built with [Docusaurus](https://docusaurus.io/).
+This is the user documentation portal for Shondalai Extensions Documentation, built with [Docusaurus](https://docusaurus.io/).

 ## 📦 What's Included